The best Black Friday home and kitchen deals to shop now

 Bring the pub to you with this at-home beer tap that currently has £50 off.
 Designed to pour cold draught beer, the machine chills a keg to 3C and keeps it carbonated for 30 days, meaning you can enjoy a fresh pint for longer.
 It also features an LED display, which shows the temperature and amount of beer left in the keg, so you know when it’s almost time to stock up on more.
 We haven’t reviewed this particular machine but Philips is one of IndyBest’s favourite brands, featuring in our round-ups for the best electric toothbrushes, 4K TVs and more, so you can rest assured that you’re buying a quality product.

 In need of a new fridge freezer?
-Look no further than this American-style one from Samsung, which currently has an impressive 45 per cent off.
+Look no further than this American-style one from Samsung, which currently has an impressive £30 off.
 The fridge, which comes in a stylish silver chrome design, has plenty of room to store your weekly shop and even has a wine rack to keep your favourite bottles chilled to perfection.
 It also has a “power freeze” mode that rapidly freezes food to lock in nutrients and a plumbed ice and water dispenser.

 Black & Decker cordless combi drill with 2x18v batteries: Was £120, now £80, Argos.co.uk